opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 1. **Span processors:** As spans conclude on the request path, OpenTelemetry provides them to the `SpanProcessor` for processing and exporting.
 OpenSearch's distributed tracing framework uses the `BatchSpanProcessor`, which batches spans for specific configurable intervals and then sends them to the exporter.
 The following configurations are available for the `BatchSpanProcessor`:
     - `telemetry.otel.tracer.exporter.max_queue_size`: Defines the maximum queue size.
 When the queue reaches this value, it will be written to the exporter.
 Default is `2048`.
-    - `telemetry.otel.tracer.exporter.delay`: Defines the delay.
-If there are not enough spans to fill the `max_queue_size` until this delay time, they will be flushed.
+    - `telemetry.otel.tracer.exporter.delay`: Defines the delay---a time period after which spans in the queue will be flushed, even if there are not enough spans to fill the `max_queue_size`.
 Default is `2 seconds`.
     - `telemetry.otel.tracer.exporter.batch_size`: Configures the maximum batch size for each export to reduce input/output.
 This value should always be less than the `max_queue_size`.
 Default is `512`.
 2. **Exporters:** Exporters are responsible for persisting the data.
 OpenTelemetry provides several out-of-the-box exporters, and OpenSearch supports the following:
     - `LoggingSpanExporter`: Exports spans to a log file, generating a separate file in the logs directory `_otel_traces.log`.
 Default is `telemetry.otel.tracer.span.exporter.class=io.opentelemetry.exporter.logging.LoggingSpanExporter`.